jhancock532/Everyday/README.md

 # james hancock
 A computer science with innovation student at the University of Bristol.

+- Has tested many Bristol coffee shops.
 - Occasionally seen attending university focus groups.
-- Chairman of Zen Society, Buddhist/Zen interfaith representative.
-- Has tested many Bristol coffee shops.
-- Events organiser for Innovation Society.
-- Course representative for 2nd year engineering students studying innovation.
-- Getting by.
+- Thinks code is pretty neat.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection) : [Week Two Reflection](#week-two-reflection)